iamarcel/second-brain/src/site/notes/3 Resources/Sex.md

 Start doing this already during foreplay.
 It's no fun already being at 9/10 and having to take a break just as things are getting started.

+If you refuse to ejaculate, your girl will go crazy for you.
+Because she wants to make you cum, and making you cum is also her gaining some power over you.
+If you don't let her, she'll be mad at you and insanely turned on at the same time.

 One more word: don't get *too* stuck up in this.
 You'll definitely lose some connection and "letting go" as you're practicing this.
 It's okay to sometimes just say *fuck it* and fuck her hard and go into beast mode and roar and ejaculate after 2 seconds.
 Just blame her for being too hot 😉.
 After all it's evolutionarily advantageous for guys to cum quickly.

 ## More